From UFStarfleet LCARS

 To create an environment in which Star Trek fans from all over the world can come together and pursue their love of a common fandom; and to promote fellowship among those interested therein

 We want to make sure you really feel like you are a Starfleet Officer.

 Disclaimer: If at any moment you encounter conflicting information between the various United Federation Starfleet Manuals then the UFS Membership Manual trumps all other resources.

-We would like to ask you that in the event you do find conflicting information in this manual that you email UFS Chief of Staff (email@example.com) directly with the locations as to where you found the conflicting information.
+We would like to ask you that in the event you do find conflicting information in this manual that you email UFS Chief of Administration (email@example.com) directly with the locations as to where you found the conflicting information.

 “Part of being a Captain is knowing when to smile, make the troops happy, even when it's the last thing in the universe you want to do – because they're your troops, and you have to take care of them.” - Captain Benjamin Lafayette Sisko

 What are the qualities that make a great Leader?

 Throughout history we have read and seen great leaders, those who have achieved great things in both diplomacy and battle.
 They have been able to turn the tide to their advantage in situations where it seemed that all was lost.

 Loosely speaking, there are three types of leaders...